open5e/open5e/source/monsters/tome-of-beasts/D/domovoi.rst

 and with mossy beards as well as massive shoulders and forearms.
 Their large limbs give them reach and powerful slam attacks.

-**Abandoned Servants.** The domovoi were the portal guards and house lackeys of the elvish nobility, and some were left behind—some say on purpose.

 **Debt Collectors.** These smirking stragglers seek work as tireless sentinels and fey button men, collecting debts for criminal syndicates.
 They can use alter self and invisibility at will,